jxnblk/mdx-go/README.md

 ## Using MDX

-MDX combines the simplicity of markdown with the expressiveness of JSX.
-MDX lets you import and use React components inline with markdown docs.
+MDX combines the simplicity of markdown with the ability to import and use React components inline.

 Write markdown like you normally would.